sde-coursepack/sde-coursepack.github.io/modules/collaboration/_posts/2022-02-06-Build-Tools.md

 3) Even if we want to recompile only one or two classes, the way we showed requires recompiling the entire project
 4) Everyone has to follow a complex script to generate a jar file.

-**Wouldn't it be nice if we could simply and easily setup a *build process* that, with only one command handles generating our output .jar file in an efficient way**
+*Wouldn't it be nice if we could simply and easily set up a **build process** that, with only one command handles generating our output .jar file in an efficient way*

+---

 ## What build tools can do

-Build tools can do both of the above:
+Build tools can do all three of the italicized paragraphs above:
 1) Greatly simplify the process of downloading and using external libraries
 2) Greatly simplify the process of updating to new libraries
 3) Greatly simplify the process of building a Java project into a distributable Jar file.

+---

 ## What we will use in this class

 In this class, we will be using Gradle, a modern Java build tool that has a script, `build.gradle`, which describes the process for getting external libraries, building the .jar distributable file, testing, and more.

+---

 ## Java Build Tools to know about